Young Fiddler of the Year

-Shetland's Young Fiddler of the Year is an annual competition held over two days organised by the Shetland Folk Society.
+Shetland's Young Fiddler of the Year is an annual competition held over two days, organised by the Shetland Folk Society.

-It is open to fiddle players 16 or under from Shetland with around 80 entrants each year.
-The most entries ever received were 110 in 2014.
+It is open to fiddle players aged 16 or under from Shetland, with around 80 entrants each year.
+The highest number of entries received was 110 in 2014.

 There are two main categories, 'Open' encompassing all styles and 'Traditional' focussing on the traditional Shetland style.
-The categories have junior, intermediate and senior sections.
+Each category has junior, intermediate, and senior sections.

 Previous winners

 Previous winners of the main 'Open' section include: